artisteo/mostruo/docs/architecture.md

-# XX_COMPANY_PLACEHOLDER_XX
+# XX_PROJECT_PLACEHOLDER_XX

-XX_COMPANY_PLACEHOLDER_XX is a organisation that allows companies to improve the relationship with their employees
+XX_PROJECT_PLACEHOLDER_XX is a organization that helps companies improve the relationship with their employees

 # Mostruo